gsgshshdh/bibble/OVERVIEW.md

 ### Configuration Management

-Configuration is stored in a `.bibble` directory in the user's home directory, including:
+Configuration is stored in a `.bibble` directory in the user's home directory, managed by the `Config` class which provides a singleton interface for accessing and modifying settings.
+The configuration includes:

 - API keys for LLM providers
 - Default model settings
-- UI preferences
+- UI preferences (color output, markdown rendering)
 - MCP server configurations
 - User guidelines
+- Model definitions with specific parameters

+The configuration system supports:
+- Dot-notation access to nested properties
+- Default values for missing properties
+- Secure storage of API keys
+- JSON serialization and deserialization
+- Command-line management via `bibble config` commands

 ### LLM Integration